 Cosmetic dentistry covers a broad range of services and treatments that dentist can perform whose primary benefit is cosmetic—that is to say, they make your teeth or smile look more attractive.
-Services can be simple and fairly non-invasive like tooth whitening.
-Other services can be much more involved and permanent like veneers, in which the surface of each tooth is shaped and a thin porcelain strip is permanently attached to the prepared tooth fronts, allowing a complete transformation of the smile.
-It’s important to remember that although there is a marked cosmetic improvement, some of the cosmetic procedures can improve the tooth’s daily function and are restorative as well as cosmetic.
-Also, since the smile is so important to social perception and can greatly influence self-perception and self-esteem, cosmetic procedures can have a considerable positive impact on daily life.
+Cosmetic dental services can be simple and fairly non-invasive, like tooth whitening.
+Other cosmetic dental work can be much more involved and permanent like veneers, in which the surface of each tooth is shaped and a thin porcelain strip is permanently attached to the prepared tooth fronts, allowing a complete transformation of the smile.
+It’s important to remember that although there is a marked cosmetic improvement, some of the cosmetic dental procedures can also improve the tooth’s daily function and are restorative as well as cosmetic.
+Also, since the smile is so important to social perception and can greatly influence self-perception and self-esteem, cosmetic dental treatment can have a considerable positive impact on daily life.

 This is a complicated question.
 The procedures themselves can be expensive, as some of them are quite involved.
 As for your insurance, it depends on the condition of your mouth and the insurance you have.
 Insurance is far more likely to cover a procedure that provides a restorative benefit, like a crown, than a purely cosmetic procedure, like tooth whitening.
 If you have specific cost questions, it’s best to discuss them with your dental care team.